aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/drawing-objects/get-image-data/_index.md

 weight: 50
 ---

-This REST API allows you to get image data from a drawing object.
+This REST API retrieves image data from a `DrawingObject`.

 ## REST API